Tips for Swimming Success

 - Allow your anxiety to show through to your child

-Just as walking, potty training and reading all come at different age and rates of acquisition, so does swimming.
-There is no deadline.
-There are MANY factors which contribute to your child’s progression including, but not limited to: age, size, frequency of swimming, when they started learning to swim, parents’ comfort in the water, and what other physical activities they participate in.
+There are many factors which contribute to your child’s progression including, but not limited to: age, size, frequency of swimming, when they started learning to swim, parents’ comfort in the water, & what other physical activities they participate in.
 If at any point you are concerned or have questions regarding your child’s progress, please discuss it with a Site Manager or a Deck Supervisor.

-First off, it is important to note that a child does not develop the cognitive ability to determine what is “safe” until later childhood.
+It is important to note that a child does not develop the cognitive ability to determine what is “safe” until later childhood.
 For that reason, we do not advertise that our program makes children water safe.
-However, safety skills are an integral part of our swimming program and are addressed in every level, every class.
-When your child will learn and master each safety skill depends on the same factors listed in the previous question.
+However, safety skills are an integral part of our swimming program & are addressed in every level, every class.
+When your child will learn & master each safety skill depends on the same factors listed in the previous question.
 Safety skills do not end with water time, though.
-As participants of the Safer 3 organization we encourage families to take an active role in drowning preventions.
-Steps just as swim lessons, barriers for backyard pools, and CPR training for supervising adults all help decrease the likelihood of the number one cause of death for children: Drowning.Back to top »
+As participants of the Safer 3 organization we encourage families to take an active role in drowning prevention.
+Steps just as swim lessons, barriers for backyard pools, & CPR training for supervising adults all help decrease the likelihood of the number one cause of death for children: drowning.Back to top »